 Add all these figures together over a year and then divide by 12 to get a monthly total for your spending.

 Next, work out how much money you have coming in each month.
 Check your payslip to make sure that you’re looking at the figure after income tax and National Insurance have been taken off.

 The moment of truth comes when you compare the two figures.
 If you find you have less money coming in than you need, it’s time to prioritise your spending and see if you can cut costs anywhere – a good place to start is by shopping around for better deals on things like telephone, gas and electricity services.

-Payments on borrowing – especially fees for things like unauthorised overdrafts – can eat into your income and offset the benefit from any savings you have.
+Payments on borrowing can eat into your income and offset the benefit from any savings you have.
 In your personal financial review, you’ll look at your debt as a whole – things like credit cards, a mortgage, an overdraft or a student loan – and see if there’s a better way to organise it to suit you.

-For example, some people who only pay the minimum on a small credit card balance each month might be able to save money by using an overdraft to pay it off in one go.
+For example, some people who only pay the minimum on a small credit card balance each month might be able to save money by using a personal loan to pay it off in one go.
 The right solution for you will depend on the interest rates and outstanding balance on each sum you’ve borrowed.